Alternative Eye Series 2

 Alternative Eye focuses on personal experiences relating to themes of equality, diversity and inclusion in a higher education context as well as considering solutions on improving the world for everyone.
 During the five episodes we hear from Irish and international contributors reflecting on their experiences of racism, the importance of being recognised for who you are, what educational institutions can do to improve the university experience and how we can all learn to live together recognising we have more in common than we do in conflict.

 Alternative Eye was devised and produced by award-winning independent audio producer, Orla Higgins and is financially supported by the Equality, Diversity and Inclusion budget of the College of Arts, Social Sciences and Celtic Studies, University of Galway.

-The episodes are available to stream on all your favourite podcast platforms.Subscribe on Apple Podcasts Subscribe via RSS
+The episodes will be aired at 5.15pm on March 3, 10, 17, 24, and 31 and available to stream following broadcast on all your favourite podcast platforms.Subscribe on Apple Podcasts Subscribe via RSS

 S02E05: Identity, with Nessa Cronin